iammatthi/musicXML-to-simplifiedAbc/README.md

 # MusicXML to simplified abc notation

-Tool to convert MusicXML file into a simplified abc notation.
+Tool to convert MusicXML into a simplified abc notation.

 ## Simplified abc notation syntax